hanzoai/erp/README.md

 # ERPNext Docker Deployment for Hanzo

-Self-initializing Docker configurations for deploying ERPNext on Hanzo (Dokploy).
+Self-initializing Docker configurations for deploying ERPNext on Hanzo.
 No manual setup required - just deploy and go!

 ## 🌐 Environments